-Headline: A major destination resort is slated for Mt.
+Headline: A major destination resort is (was) slated for Mt.
 Hood's northeast side

 Prelude: OregonPhotos strives to be an educational resource promoting knowledge about, and appreciation of, the wilder, more remote natural areas of Oregon...However, on occasion, as owner of OregonPhotos, I feel the need to make a statement that some might view as political or environmental.
 And in reference to the bubbling brew of big-time development that is sneaking up on Mt.
 Hood, well, I just have to stand up and speak.

-The planned resort development will affect Cloud Cap Inn/Cooper Spur Inn/Cooper Spur Ski Area/ Mountain Shadow Estates/ Parkdale/ the Upper Hood River Valley--- in fact, the entire county of Hood River will be impacted.
+The planned resort development will (would have affected) affect Cloud Cap Inn/Cooper Spur Inn/Cooper Spur Ski Area/ Mountain Shadow Estates/ Parkdale/ the Upper Hood River Valley--- in fact, the entire county of Hood River will be impacted.

 Although I live in the Portland area, my perspective at OregonPhotos is always Oregon, the State taken as a whole, and in this perspective Mt.
-Hood is not just Portland's private playground, rather it reigns in a unique status as Oregon's highest and most glaciated mountain (11 active glaciers, a dormant volcano, still with smoking sulpher hot areas on the upper mountain).
+Hood is not just Portland's private playground, rather it reigns in a unique status as Oregon's highest and most glaciated mountain (11 active glaciers, a dormant volcano, still with smoking sulpher hot areas on the upper mountain, and host of small earthquakes in its vicinity every year).
 A treasure for all the residents of the State.

 Wy'East is the peak's Indian name, rich in lore, but always in Hood's history there has been a dichotomy between, on the one hand, the clear perception that Hood is a treasure deserving major protection, eg. National Park status such as the Seattle area's Mt.
 Rainier enjoys, and the other hand, the clear reality that this is a DEVELOPED mountain---even since the 1890s hotels and lodges have been creeping up the mountain all the way to timberline at 6000 feet and above..
 Heck, if the Great Depression had not intervened in development schemes of the 20's, there would be a gigantic aerial tram running up the NE side of Hood, all the way to the summit, and the current small US Forest Service Wilderness Area might never have been established.

-So the Mountain has a history of being "USED," although there is also a long history of folks interested in its perservation in a natural state-- it was made a Forest Service Primitive Area in 1931, then was formally designated as one of Oregon's earliest Wilderness Areas on 6/27/1940, and expanded from its initial tiny 14,160 acres in 1964 to its present (still small) 47,100 acres.
-The size, taken in context of the major human developments high on the peak, is too small in size to provide any very meaningful buffer to major resort developments (the Wilderness comprises only 4% of the Mt.
+So Mt.
+Hood has a history of being "USED," although there is also a long history of folks interested in its perservation in a natural state-- it was made a Forest Service Primitive Area in 1931, then was formally designated as one of Oregon's earliest Wilderness Areas on 6/27/1940, and expanded from its initial tiny 14,160 acres in 1964 to its present (still small) 47,100 acres (increased to 67,320 acres by Obama's wilderness efforts in 2009).
+The size, taken in context of the major human developments high on the peak, is still too small in size to provide any very meaningful buffer to major resort developments (the Wilderness comprises only 4% of the Mt.
 Hood National Forest)...
 When you hike or climb in the mountain's alpine zone, especially on the highly developed South and East sides, your eyes and ears easily perceive that the Wilderness boundary is too limited, the miles too few to block the sights, smells and odors of major ski runs, traffic jams, night ski area lighting, and soon, we fear, the "scenery" will include views of nearby trophy homes.
-Already, wilderness solitude is not easy to find as you circle the Mountain along the 38 miles of the Timberline Trail, where camping areas are already limited due to overuse syndromes and Forest Service closures.
+Already, wilderness solitude is not easy to find as you circle the Mountain along the 38 miles of the Timberline Trail, where camping areas are already limited due to overuse syndromes and Forest Service closures. (skip to page bottom for some more optimistic thoughts post-Obama's signing of the 2009 Omnibus Wilderness Bill)

 In a bad dream I see into fifty years from now: the Mt.
 Hood Wilderness has become like Portland's famous Forest Park.
 Yes, you can hike a long way, and see lots of trees, but, no, there isn't any real wildlife, and, you'd have to be nearly deaf not to hear the constant roar of urban Portland behind every tree.
 Development in the next 50 years will threaten to overwhelm the tiny Mt.
 Hood wilderness, driving out the wildnerness values that remain on Oregon's highest peak.
 Too Bad.